coderturtle/budgeter/architecture/README.md

 * Gets the expenses/income inputted by the user
 * Updates the balance display
 * Updates the ledger display
+* Clears the inputs after a new item is submitted

 ### 2. Data Module (BudgetController)
 * Adds new items to the internal data structure
 * Calculates the total expenses and total incomes
 * Calculates the balance
+* Calculates the expense percentage of total income
 * Takes the expenses and incomes
 * Returns the balance